Want to help out or contribute?

 The first thing we want do is delete all the code in the script that is added there by default.
 Then we’ll create a new line at the top and type out:

-The here package was described in the Management of R Projects of the introductory course and makes it easier to refer to other files in an R project.
+The here package was described in the Data management and wrangling of the introductory course and makes it easier to refer to other files in an R project.
 Read through the section about the here package in the introductory R course.

 R works based on the current working directory, which you can see on the top of the RStudio Console pane, which you can see in the red box inside the image below.
 When in an RStudio R Project, the working directory is the folder where the .Rproj file is located.
 When you run scripts in R with source(), sometimes the working directory will be set to where the R script is located.
 So you can sometimes encounter problems with finding files.
 Instead, when you use here() R knows to start searching for files from the .Rproj location.